Building a Lisp Interpreter (in Rust) - Part 3

 This is the third and final part of the Building a Lisp Interpreter (in Rust)

-In this final part, we will add user-defined functions via lambda.
+In this part, we will add user-defined functions via lambda.

 1.1.
 Lambda